Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Model Equations and Background

 where $u$ is the velocity of the body, $\rho$ the density of the water, $C_D$ the drag coefficient, and $A$ the effective drag area, \cite{FossenHandbook}.
-This equation is a consequence of the experimental observation that the drag force $F_D=F_D(\rho,A,u)$ is a function of $\rho,A,u$; together with the fact that as an opposing force, this must be odd with respect to $u$, and that dimensional analysis in a power law ansatz $F_D=\rho^\alpha A^\beta u^\gamma C$ for $u>0$ with exponents $\alpha,\beta,\gamma\in\R$ and a constant $C$, implies $\alpha=\beta=1$, $\gamma=2$.
-Indeed, polynomial regression studies investigating the representation of hydrodynamic forces confirm that $u|u|$, $v|v|$, $r|r|$ and the mixed terms $v|r|$, $r|v|$, are the relevant higher order terms \cite{OntheOrder,Wolff81}.
-These \emph{second-order modulus terms} can be regarded as square law damping in this context and may also be heuristically motivated by a Taylor expansion with correction for the signs \cite{StandShips2006}.
-We remark that ship models with third-order Taylor approximations have been analyzed, e.g., in \cite{PAPOULIAS1995}.

-Concerning the choice of model, we quote from \cite[p.
-75]{StandShips2006} that the `choice of the form of nonlinear terms is a matter of accuracy and convenience [...] also dependent on in which form the hydrodynamic derivatives were obtained in PMM [planar motion mechanism] test.'
-However, when it comes to bifurcation analysis, there is a significant difference between the second order modulus and cubic terms as discussed in detail in \cite{SteinMacher2020}; see also \S\ref{s:hopf}.
+This equation is a consequence of {\black (I)} the experimental observation that the drag force $F_D=F_D(\rho,A,u)$ is a function of $\rho,A,u${; \black (II)} the fact that{\black,} as an opposing force, {\black $F_D$} must be odd with respect to $u$; and {\black (III)} that dimensional analysis in a power law ansatz $F_D=\rho^\alpha A^\beta u^\gamma C$ for $u>0$ with exponents $\alpha,\beta,\gamma\in\R$ and a constant $C$, implies $\alpha=\beta=1$, $\gamma=2$.
+Indeed, polynomial regression studies {\black on the representation} of hydrodynamic forces confirm that $u|u|$, $v|v|$, $r|r|$ and the mixed terms $v|r|$, $r|v|$, are the relevant higher-order terms \cite{OntheOrder,Wolff81}.
+These \textit{second-order modulus terms} can be regarded as square law damping in this context. {\black In addition, these nonlinear terms can be motivated by a Taylor expansion to second-order, where the absolute value is used to correct the signs \cite{StandShips2006}.} Ship models with third-order Taylor approximations {\black are also used in the literature}, e.g., {\black \cite{PAPOULIAS1995,Spy2017,Tigkas2019}}.
+However, when it comes to bifurcation analysis, there is a significant difference between the second-order modulus and cubic terms as discussed in detail in \cite{SteinMacher2020} {\black and reflected in our bifurcation analysis of} \S\ref{NonLinearANalysis}.

-The specific model equations that we will investigate are a variation of the $3$ DOF model from \cite{StandShips2006,ToxopeusThesis}, for which some basic analysis was conducted in \cite{InitialPaper}.
-The model parameters stem from the `Hamburg Test Case' (HTC) characteristics that we collect in \ref{HTC_param} as needed.
-We adopt these values throughout, except when analyzing the impact of selected parameter changes.
-The general $3$ DOF model takes the form
+The specific model equations that we will investigate are a variation of the $3$ {\black degree-of-freedom} model from \cite{StandShips2006,ToxopeusThesis}, for which some basic analysis was conducted in \cite{InitialPaper}.
+The model parameters stem from the `Hamburg Test Case' (HTC) characteristics, {\black that we collect in Appendix \ref{HTC_param} as needed.} We adopt these values throughout, except when analyzing the impact of selected parameter changes.
+The general {\black dimensional} $3$ {\black degree-of-freedom} model takes the form

 where $u,v$ and $\w$ are the surge, sway and yaw velocities, respectively.
 The external forces $X,Y,N$ for the `rudder model' of \cite{ToxopeusThesis} are of the form $X=X_H+X_R+X_P$, $Y=Y_H+Y_R$, $N=N_H+N_R$ with the contributions from the hull (H), the rudder (R) and the propeller (P) of the vessel.